4Kids Entertainment: 2012–17: Rebrand as 4Licensing Corporation, second bankruptcy and closure

 A meeting was scheduled on December 13, 2012, to confirm 4Kids' plan to exit bankruptcy.
-The same day, the New York bankruptcy judge sent 4Kids Entertainment Inc. on its way out of Chapter 11 protection Thursday, overruling an objection by the American Kennel Club Inc. over a licensing agreement and approving its reorganization plan, which calls for the full payment of claims.
+The same day, the New York bankruptcy judge sent 4Kids Entertainment Inc. on its way out of Chapter 11 protection, overruling an objection by the American Kennel Club Inc. over a licensing agreement and approving its reorganization plan, which calls for the full payment of claims.

-On December 21, 2012, 4Kids Entertainment was renamed 4Licensing Corporation.
+On December 21, 4Kids Entertainment was renamed 4Licensing Corporation, which represented the company's new status as a licensing firm and no longer produced or dubbed television shows.
+The 4Kids brand was retained for its own licensing division, which handled youth-related products and retained the rights to properties its parent company never sold during the bankruptcy.
+4Sight Solutions remained for older-skewing products.

-2016–2017: Second bankruptcy and closure
+In May 2013, the company renamed its ad-sales division, 4Kids Ad Sales, Inc. to 4LC Sports & Entertainment, Inc. This new division would focus on licensing products for the sports and entertainment industries.
+Additional subsidiaries formed in 2013 included Pinwrest Development Group, LLC, which developed an impact-blocking surface named isoBLOX and 4LC Technology, Inc., which would focus on the mobile gaming market.

 On September 21, 2016, 4Licensing Corporation filed for Chapter 11 bankruptcy; the bankruptcy plan became effective on February 7, 2017, and the company immediately ceased operations thereafter.

 Licenses and productions

 4Kids Entertainment licensed a wide variety of media products, ranging from video games and television programs to toy lines featuring the Royal Air Force.
 4Kids focused on licensing content for the children's market. including content for both boys and girls.
 Many of its licenses came from dubs of Japanese anime, including Fighting Foodons, and Shaman King, while others are Western animations or properties like Chaotic or Back to the Future: The Animated Series.

 Most programs were either licensed out to local stations, or broadcast on their dedicated programming block 4Kids TV.
 Typically, 4Kids would retain several properties on hiatus (such as Yu-Gi-Oh!
 GX), or in production to allow for turnover of their existing products.
 4Kids also licensed, and merchandised, a number of non-animation based products, such as calendars like The Dog, and toys like Cabbage Patch Kids.